higher577/compsci101-2022-S0-Ass5/README.md

+Inspired by a university project.
+This version was reimplemented independently.

+Worked with python on IDLE.

-This assignment first reads a list of colours from a palette text file and creates a colours dictionary.
-Next, the python program reads lines of characters from a pattern text file and draws a grid of coloured rectangles based on the information stored in the text file.
+Next, the python program first reads a list of colours from a palette text file and creates a colours dictionary.
+Then reads lines of characters from a pattern text file and draws a grid of coloured rectangles based on the information stored in the text file.
 Each row of the picture corresponds to a line in the file, and each rectangle along the row corresponds to a character in the line.
 Then the program displays a pixel art.

-Worked with python on IDLE.

 When the program is executed, the prompt will ask to "Enter a name:"
 The user will type the name of the txt file name of the pixel pattern. e.g.: "frisky"